Carl Fischer (photographer)

 Carl Fischer (May 3, 1924 – April 7, 2023) was an American art director and autodidact magazine photographer.
-His work for covers and pictures stories in Esquire and other magazines were controversial, original prints of which, and published copies, are held in a number of international museums.
+His work for covers and picture stories in Esquire and other magazines were controversial, original prints of which, and published copies, are held in a number of international museums.

 Early life

 Carl Fischer was born on May 3, 1924, to Irma (Schwerin) and Joseph Fischer, and raised in Brooklyn.
 He took painting at Cooper Union but majored in graphic design, graduating in 1948 with the Augustus St. Gaudens Medal.
 He worked as an art director before receiving a Fulbright Scholarship in 1951 and went to England where he studied book design and typography at the Central Saint Martins College of Art and Design in London, and used their darkroom to teach himself photography from library books.

 Esquire

 Fischer began his career as an advertising agency art director in New York working with Paul Rand and Herb Lubalin then began photographing for Esquire magazine when Harold Hayes became its editor in chief in 1963 and was commissioned throughout the 1960s and early 1970s for covers and their accompanying photo-reportage.
 Working with the magazine's creative consultant George Lois, who thought Fischer was one of the few photographers who understood his ideas, they devised what became amongst the most famous and provocative Esquire covers of the 1960s decade; Muhammad Ali as a martyred St Sebastian, an image so popular that it was used as a protest poster, and a montage of Andy Warhol drowning in a giant can of tomato soup.
 The magazine's audience, which had been flagging, was regenerated by these covers and by 1967 Esquire was achieving a $3M profit.
 By 1968 all of the covers for that year featured Fischer's photographs.
 His studio was a townhouse on East Eighty-third Street, New York City, where he lived.

 In 1990 Steven Heller, senior art director of The New York Times, when asked what icons of American graphic design were worth preserving, declared; George Lois's Esquire covers from the mid-196os to the very early '70s are.
 Most were collaborations with photographer Carl Fischer that took an average of three days to produce; they are considered among the most powerful propaganda imagery in any medium and certainly the most memorable magazine covers ever.Interviewed by the magazine in 2015 he recalled;

 One of the first assignments Hayes gave me was a series of portraits of Southern segregationists.
 He said, 'Look, we don't want to be seen as editorializing.
 We want to be fair and we want to give their point of view, so don't use your goddamn wide-angle lens.'
 He thought that lens would make them look bad, so while I didn't use it, I did make some little changes that I think made [the segregationists] look as ugly as we all thought they were.